Cushychicken/cushychicken.github.io/_posts/2020-05-04-embedded-openocd-gdb.md

 This takes care of a few things for you:

 * `file "./build/bfunc_rev1.elf"` loads up your symbol table, and helps you use friendly, human-readable function names when you're debugging.
 * `target extended-remote :3333` tells `gdb-multiarch` that it's connecting to a different CPU to debug. `extended-remote` is a particular operating mode that allows GDB some flexibility in connecting to, and disconnecting from, the remote machine.
-The `:3333` just specifies
+The `:3333` just specifies the port through which GDB talks to OpenOCD.
 * `load` takes care of loading the various memory sections of the target into GDB's memory.
 * `break main` sets a breakpoint at the `main` entry point of your C program.
 This can cause you some grief if you are trying to look at the early boot process that happens before `main` is entered.
 I'll need to figure out a clever way around this if I ever need to do bootloader stuff again.